JasonJWilliamsNY/cyverse_qubes/002_Red_Line-Genome_Annotation.md

 ## Search databases
 DNA Subway searches customized versions of UniGene and UniProt that contain only validated plant proteins, and are free of predicted or hypothetical proteins.

-1. Click ‘BLASTN’ >Wait until the flashing icon displays ‘V’ (view)2.
+1. Click ‘BLASTN’; wait until the flashing icon displays ‘V’ (view)2.
 Click ‘BLASTN’ again to view the results.
-3. Click ‘BLASTX’ >Wait until the flashing icon displays ‘V’ (view)4.
+3. Click ‘BLASTX’; wait until the flashing icon displays ‘V’ (view)4.
 Click ‘BLASTX’ again to view the results.
 5. Click on 'JBrowse' and then click 'Full-screen View' in the upper-left
 6. In the 'Available Tracks' menu, add the Blastn and Blastx tracks.